Italy Heaven's destination guide to Rome

 Pastarito - Pizzarito

-There are several branches of this chain around the centre of Rome, and although they have little atmosphere the service is swift and efficient (everything is computerised and when you've finished there's no need to wait for the bill - simply go to the cash till with your table number).
+I really enjoy visiting this chain of pasta/pizza restaurants.
+There are several branches around the centre of Rome (see links panel on the right for their website), and although they have little atmosphere the food is good and service is swift and efficient.
+Everything is computerised and when you’ve finished there’s no need to wait for the bill – simply go to the cash till with your table number.
 You can choose your own combinations of pasta and sauce, or pizza and toppings, from the long list in the menu.
-Portions are generous and good value for money.
+Portions are extremely generous – almost enough for two to share – and good value for money.
+There is a special children’s menu.
+A great way to eat a filling meal at low cost, and very family-friendly.

 Local favourites

 Romans are fine judges of food, so where crowds of locals go, you can be sure to eat the best.
-But note that they can be chaotic places with long queues.
+But note that these eateries can be chaotic places with long queues and rarely take advance bookings.

 Dar Poeta